blackonechik/blackonechik/README.md

 <table><tr><td valign="top" width="50%">

-### Glad to see you here!
-Hi!
+<pre>Hi!
 My name is Vlad, I am 19 years old.
 At the moment I'm studying for Fullstack developer.
 I live on the Black Sea coast, I like to play guitar and listen to music.
-I will be glad to cooperate with you! 😁
+I will be glad to cooperate with you! 😁  </pre>

+## Interesting Facts

 - 🌱 I’m currently taking a course from Skillbox in the direction of "Fullstack developer".

-- 🐉 Fun fact: I'm learning Chinese
+- 🐉 I'm learning Chinese

 </td><td valign="top" width="50%">